Destination Host Unreachable -Fix Ping Error Message

 Let me answer the questions one by one.
 But before I explain the first question, you must learn how the ping operation works.

-• I am pinging to my blog by typing ping www.corenetworkz.com on command prompt.
+I am pinging my blog by typing ping www.corenetworkz.com on the Command Prompt.

-• Finding a route to the Remote Gateway of the destination IP address
+• Default Gateway finds a route to the Remote Gateway of the destination IP address.

-• Remote Gateway forwards the ping packets to the destination host
+• Remote Gateway forwards the ping packets to the remote host (the final destination - server of CoreNetworkZ.com).

 Can you tell me the potential sources for a Destination Host Unreachable reply from this ping workflow algorithm?